ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

-File-Based System Configuration
+System Configuration Overrides
-*******************************

-Every time ExpressionEngine runs, its system configuration is determined by cascading preferences stored in several resources:

-When settings are saved in the Control Panel, ExpressionEngine stores them in the **database**.
-Settings from the database are loaded first.
+******************************

+By default, ExpressionEngine's system settings are managed in the Control Panel and stored in the database, but these settings can be overridden with one of ExpressionEngine's 3 configuration files: the site index file, the CP index file, and the main configuration file.

 The **site index file** is the ``index.php`` file found in the web root of the ExpressionEngine installation.
 This file acts like the gateway to the front-end of the site.
-Since all web requests for a site's front-end will pass through the site index file, there are a *limited selection* of configuration variables you can include in this file to alter ExpressionEngine's configuration.
-(Configuration variables set in ``index.php`` or ``admin.php`` should be added to the ``$assign_to_config`` array.)
-Keep in mind that any configuration variables set in the site index file *only* affect the system's behavior for front-end pages.
+Since all web requests for a site's front-end pass through the site index file, there are a *limited set* of configuration overrides you can include in this file to alter ExpressionEngine's configuration.
+Keep in mind that any overrides set in the site index file *only* affect the system's behavior for front-end pages.
 (Even if you have :doc:`removed index.php from your site's URLs</urls/remove_index.php>`, all front-end web requests are still handled by the site index file.)

 The **CP index file** is the ``admin.php`` file also found in the installation's web root.
 The CP index file is similar to the site index file except that it acts as the gateway for all web requests to the Control Panel.
-And similarly, any configuration variables set in the CP index file *only* affect the system's behavior for pages accessed through the Control Panel (e.g. *http://example.com/admin.php*).
+And similarly, any overrides set in the CP index file *only* affect the system's behavior for CP pages accessed through that particular CP index file (e.g. *http://example.com/admin.php*).

-ExpressionEngine's **main configuration file**, found at ``system/expressionengine/config/config.php``, is loaded every time the system is run, meaning that configuration variables set in ``config.php`` always affect the system's configuration.
-Since ``config.php`` is loaded after all other configuration resources, it also means any configuration variables set in this file will override settings loaded from all other resources.
-For example, if a particular setting has one value stored in the database and another in `config.php`, the value stored in `config.php` takes precedence.
-For this reason, ExpressionEngine developers have adopted the shorthand "config overrides" to refer to file-based system configuration variables.
+The **main configuration file**, found at ``system/expressionengine/config/config.php``, is loaded every time the system is run, meaning that config overrides set in ``config.php`` always affect the system's configuration.
+Since ``config.php`` is loaded last, it also means any settings in this file will override settings loaded from the database *and* the relevant index file.

-For serving up the front-end, ExpressionEngine loads preferences in this
+For serving up the front-end, ExpressionEngine loads settings in this
 order:

 #.
-Settings stored in the Database are loaded.
+Settings stored in the database are loaded.
 #.
-Configuration variables in the site index file are loaded and
+Settings in ``index.php`` are loaded and override settings loaded
-   override settings loaded from the database.
+   from the database.
 #.
-Configuration variables in ``config.php`` are loaded and override any
+Settings in ``config.php`` are loaded and override any settings
-   settings loaded from the database or the site index file.
+   loaded from the database and the site index file.

-For serving Control Panel pages, ExpressionEngine loads preferences in this order:
+For serving Control Panel pages, ExpressionEngine loads settings in this order:

 #.
-Settings stored in the Database are loaded.
+Settings stored in the database are loaded.
 #.
-Configuration variables in the CP index file are loaded and override
+Settings in ``admin.php`` are loaded and override settings loaded
-   settings loaded from the database.
+   from the database.
 #.
-Configuration variables in ``config.php`` are loaded and override any
+Settings in ``config.php`` are loaded and override any settings
-   settings loaded from the database or the CP index file.
+   loaded from the database and the CP index file.

 Configuration Variables